 - you may be more prone to sinus infections and eye infections

-- if you have asthma, allergic rhinitis can make your asthma symptoms more difficult to control.
+- if you also have asthma, hay fever can make your asthma symptoms more difficult to manage.

 Skin prick tests